SeiZaNex/chem_vendor_data_extraction/README.md

 This is a readme file for the chem_vendor_script

-The script works by just running itself.
+UNIX: The script works by just running itself. ( Give executing permissions on your system. "$> chmod +x" )

 It will read EVERY link in the [url_list.txt] file.
 These links have been handpicked and checked their response beforehand.

 The script will generate an output format of the technical info on each web page into the [brc_output.txt]